-Further stages of the project
+Exhibition

-A small exhibition is being developed from the results of this research.
-This will include wall banners depicting photos and text of cultural elements, a short film comprised of videos of these elements taken in Tutuala, and displays of cultural artefacts, including tais weavings showing rock art elements and woven baskets for collecting meci.
-The exhibition will be held in the gallery at the Lautém Cultural Centre in late October/November 2015.
-The information including detail in this report and videos and photos will be made available for public information on the website of Many Hands International, (in Fataluku, local language; Tetun, the Timorese national language and English).
-It will also be included in SETAC's ICH register.
+An exhibition has been developed from these research findings.
+This includes wall banners depicting photos and text of cultural elements (in Fataluku, Tetun and English language); a short film comprised of videos of these elements taken in Tutuala (in Fataluku, local language with English sub-titles), and displays of cultural artefacts, including tais weavings showing rock art elements and woven baskets for collecting meci.

+The exhibition is being held in the gallery at the Lautém Cultural Centre from November 2015, and was officially opened by the Secretary of State for Arts and Culture, Sra Isabel Ximenes, on Wednesday 11 November 2015.

+Tutuala performing group shared the Koinepepe dance.

+The launch was attended by 30 community members from Tutuala who had contributed information, local dignitaries and community members from Lospalos town.

+Additional information

+The information including detail in this report, videos and photos and the exhibition banners is being made available on the website of Many Hands International, (in Fataluku; Tetun, the Timorese national language and English) http://manyhands.org.au/our_activities/2013_projects/.